sankalpsingha/CurrencyMan/README.md

 # CurrencyMan Chrome Extension

-CurrencyMan is a Chrome extension that automatically detects and highlights currency values on webpages.
-When you hover over a highlighted currency, it shows the converted value in your preferred local currency.
+CurrencyMan is a Chrome extension that allows you to convert currency values on webpages to your preferred local currency.
+Simply select any text containing a currency value, and a popup will show the converted amount.

 ## Features

-- Automatically detects and highlights currency values on any webpage
+- Convert currencies by selecting text on any webpage
 - Supports multiple currency formats (symbols and codes)
-- Converts currencies on hover using real-time exchange rates
+- Uses real-time exchange rates for accurate conversions
-- Customizable settings for target currency and appearance
+- Customizable target currency setting
 - Caches exchange rates to minimize API calls
 - Works with various currency formats and notations